2011 Chinese pro-democracy protests

 Initially, organizers suggested shouting slogans on 20 February.
 After participants and journalists had been beaten and arrested, organizers urged a change to "strolling" on 27 February to minimize police reactions while sustaining the cycle of actions.
 On this 2nd protest day, the number of protesters could not be determined.
 Protest and or official actions were noted in only two out of the thirteen suggested cities, and the difference between protesters and regular strollers became even less clear.
 Notwithstanding, police mounted a "huge" security operation on both 20 and 27 February.
 Media sources reported that on 27 February, Stephen Engle of Bloomberg News and Damian Grammaticas of the BBC had been beaten by plainclothes security officers in Beijing.
 Police arrested protesters.
 In Shanghai, protesters successfully prevented police from making an arrest and were able to air their slogans with foreign journalists.
-Since late February, about 35 human rights activists and lawyers were arrested and five people were charged with inciting subversion of state power.
+In the weeks following, about 35 human rights activists and lawyers were arrested and five people were charged with inciting subversion of state power.
 The protest lasted 2 hours.